coachworld-cj-coin/bitcoin-0.2/sync.md

 Node C: 0.0.0.0:8335
 ```

-Nodes may be manually connected or connected using predefined seed addresses.
+Nodes may be connected manually or via predefined peer addresses.

 ---

 ## Persistence

-Synchronized blocks are written to disk.
+Accepted blocks are written to persistent storage.

-A node that is shut down and restarted will resume synchronization from its last known height.
+A node that restarts resumes synchronization from its last known state.

 ---

 ## Failure Handling

-Temporary disconnections do not affect consensus.
+Temporary network failures do not affect consensus.

-A node that falls behind will automatically resynchronize when connectivity is restored.
+A node that falls behind will automatically resynchronize once connectivity is restored.

 ---

 ## Summary

-Synchronization is decentralized, continuous, and automatic.
+Chain synchronization is decentralized, continuous, and self-healing.

-No trusted servers or coordinators are required.

 Each node independently verifies all data it receives.

+Consensus emerges from shared rules, not coordination.

+---

+### Why this matches the “Satoshi tone”

+* Short, declarative sentences
+* No claims of “security guarantees”
+* Emphasis on **rules + verification**, not behavior
+* Avoids implementation trivia unless necessary
+* Reads like protocol documentation, not a tutorial